George Washington's teeth: Natural teeth

 On April 30, 1789, the day of his first presidential inauguration, although he had mostly dentures, he had only one remaining natural tooth, a premolar.
 During that same year, he began wearing full dentures.

 Washington's last tooth was given as a gift and keepsake to his dentist John Greenwood.

 Dentures

-During his life, Washington had four sets of dentures.
+During his life, George Washington had four sets of dentures.
 He began wearing partial dentures by 1781.
-Despite many people believing they were made of wood, they contained no wood, and often would have been made of teeth extracted from slaves, as well as other materials such as hippopotamus ivory, brass and gold.
+Despite many people believing they were made of wood, they contained no wood, and often were made of teeth extracted from enslaved people and other materials, including hippopotamus ivory, brass, and gold.
 The dentures had metal fasteners, springs to force them open, as well as bolts to keep them together.

 Records at Mount Vernon show that Washington bought teeth from slaves.
+These teeth were evidently intended for the use of French dentist Jean Pierre Le Mayeur in his dental practice.
+Whether they were used for Washington himself is unknown.
+The poor in the Western world had sold teeth as a means of making money since the Middle Ages, which were used as dentures or implants and sold to those of financial means.